alex-gutev/live_cells/docs-src/docs/basics/error-handling.md

 }
 ```

-Now that we have a reusable numeric input text field with error
+Now that we have a reusable numeric input field with error handling,
-handling, let's use it to reimplement the sum example from earlier.
+let's use it to reimplement the sum example from earlier.

 ```dart title="Sum example using numberField()"
 CellWidget.builder((_) {